rfshelley/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 ----

-Make API Calls
+Make API calls
 --------------

-Now that we have our token and endpoint, we can (gasp!) make API calls to our SmartApp!
+Now that we have our token and endpoint, we can make API calls to our SmartApp.

 As you may have guessed by the URL path, we're just going to display the name of the switch, and it's current status (on or off).